-Lehen Barne REBECCA S. BARNA EDITOR ow SQL/DS database management can be easier and more powerful with VMSQL/EDIT-the new multi-function table editor from VM Software, Inc. With VMSQL/EDIT's full-screen display, even non-experienced SQL users can easily update data stored in SQL/DS tables.
+REBECCA S. BARNA EDITOR SQL/DS . .
+THE EASY WAY ow SQL/DS database management can be easier and more powerful with VMSQL/EDIT-the new multi-function table editor from VM Software, Inc. With VMSQL/EDIT's full-screen display, even non-experienced SQL users can easily update data stored in SQL/DS tables.
 VMSQL/EDIT gives you a more powerful way to work with tables including the ability to update, insert, delete, and review on both single and multiple rows of tables.
 It also includes a powerful macro facility that dramatically reduces the time needed to build ad hoc data entry applications.
 To find out exactly how easy SQL/DS databases really can be with the right help, call today.
 We'll send you a free copy of the new SQL/DS Ready Reference Handbook just for calling.
-At last. professional support for SOL/DS users.

 Applied Relational Technology A division of VM Software, Inc.